This post was first published in June 2018, and updated June 2021.

 Want to keep snacks simple and structured?
 Download our resource, 20 Simple Snack Ideas + 5 Tips, and have this information on hand!

 I love talking with parents about snacks and what the word “snack” means to them.
 We all approach food in different ways, shaped by our own upbringing, relationship with food, and the nutrition information we gather throughout our lives.
 People have certain images that they think of when they hear the word “snack.”
 I find, many people think of “snacks” as particular foods, such as crackers and chips.
 Others, when they hear the word “snack,” think of “snacking,” a verb that seems to mean mindlessly eating between meals.
 We have a fast-paced culture that often doesn’t support the idea of taking the time to stop and re-fuel and, for many, snacks can be an afterthought.

-Snacks, or mini-meals, are often needed for growing bodies (and adult bodies, too!).
-They can be a way to keep energy levels up and provide opportunities to try new foods.
+Snacks, or mini-meals, are often needed to meet the energy needs of growing bodies.
+Having a snack between meals, can be a way to keep energy levels up and provide opportunities to try new foods.
+By having set meal and snack times, children can arrive at eating times hungry, but not too hungry.
 Parents can approach snacks in a way that fuels children’s high energy needs and “doesn’t ruin their dinner.”

 5 Snack Tips for Kids (and Adults, too!):